opencast/opencast/docs/guides/admin/docs/configuration/security.aai.md

     role.user.prefix = "ROLE_AAI_USER_"

+To indicate the AAI home organization a user belongs to, the organization membership role is assigned to the user.
+The role is of the form *role.organization.prefix + <homeOrganization provided by Shibboleth> + role.organization.suffix*

+    role.organization.prefix = "ROLE_AAI_ORG_"
+    role.organization.suffix = "_MEMBER"

 To indicate the fact that a user has authenticated himself using Shibboleth, the login handler assigns the role as specified by the property **role.federation.member**.